 What are the symptoms of an inguinal hernia?

-Symptoms include a lump in the groin area and pain, pressure or pain in the lump, especially when lifting, bending or coughing.
+Symptoms include a lump in the groin area and pain, pressure, or pain in the lump, especially when lifting, bending, or coughing.
 These symptoms usually decrease during rest.
-Men may also have swelling around the testicles.
+Men may also have to swell around the testicles.

-Sometimes you can gently push back the bulging tissue of a hernia when you lie on your back.
+Sometimes you can gently push back the bulging tissue of a hernia when lying on your back.
 You may not notice any symptoms if your inguinal hernia is small.
 Consult your doctor if you suspect you might have a hernia.

 Do I need an inguinal hernia repair?

 Immediate surgery is not always recommended when a hernia is not causing a problem.
-However, it is important to note that most hernias will not resolve without treatment.
-They can also become larger and more uncomfortable over time.
+However, it must be noted that most hernias will not resolve without treatment.
+They can also become more extensive and more uncomfortable over time.

 Most people believe that the bulk of a hernia is painless.
 However, coughing, lifting, and bending can cause pain and discomfort.
 Your doctor may suggest surgery if: